');

 About Dillwyn, VA

-Dillwyn is a small community in Virginia with a population of 549 residents.
-The median household income is $56,143 per year, which is near the national average.
-The median age in Dillwyn is 43.3 years.
+Dillwyn is a small community located in Virginia with a population of 549 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,143 per year, which is 25% below the national median of $75,149.
+The median age of 43.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Dillwyn Ranks in Virginia